citelao/sensible/_coffee_shop/5-hackme.md

 And demand a better answer to the question: "how will I be hacked?"

 <!-- TODO link to the analysis of hacking, malware, and phishing -->

+---

+Well, first, it's much easier (and less anxiety-inducing) to have a list of threats in mind when trying to protect yourself.
+But also, an overview of threats is the only way we can be sure we're protecting everything.
+We can use our intuition and listen to experts, to at least make educated guesses (from data) about what threats exist.
+But those are still guesses.

+Without an overview of threats, no matter how much energy you spend protecting yourself, **you can never be sure that you protected against the most important threats**.

+For example, imagine trying to buy a safe car in the '50s.
+You'd have plenty of safety features to choose from and plenty of advice to read, but you'd have no way to know which were important.
+You wouldn't get an analysis of the most important safety features until 1965, with Ralph Nader's *Unsafe at Any Speed*<!-- https://en.wikipedia.org/wiki/Unsafe_at_Any_Speed -->.

+And that book demonstrated that all of our safety features were insufficient.
+You couldn't get the safety you wanted in 1950.

+---